hvanhorik-GDP/Master/Master/Readme.txt

  I have placed searches in the code so you can track down examples for what I am discussing

  Select Search:
 	 Enter the project code.
-"INFO6044"
+"INFO6019"
 	 Pulldown "Entire Solution"
 	 Pulldown "Find All"
 		- This will find all references to the code that is implmenting specific stuff

-You should start with "INFO6044 Engine frameworks & patterns" as it will give a good overview of the code Then "INFO6028 - Graphics"
-Last "INFO6019 - Physics and simulation"
+Keyboard commands:
+Move the camera:

+X / Shift - X		- Adjust camera in the +/- X position
+Y / Shift - Y		- Adjust camera in the +/- Y position
+Z / Shift - Z		- Adjust camera in the +/- Z position

+L - Turn on/off Laser.

 The same code will run all projects.
 They just need a different external script/xml file.
 To change enter the following: